 1. Boilermakers and Laggers

 It was commonplace for boilers to be insulated with asbestos lagging.
 Boilermakers also work alongside the contractors (laggers) who install and renew asbestos boiler insulation.
-This type of work has put boilermakers and laggers at a particularly high risk of developing mesothelioma.
+This work has put boilermakers and laggers at a particularly high risk of developing mesothelioma.

 2. Electricians